hammal/cbadc/docs/source/index.rst

-where :doc:`control-bounded_converters` gives an overview of the control-bounded A/D conversion's main concepts and terminology, :doc:`tutorials/index` provide tutorials demonstrating common use cases, :doc:`datasets/index` provide interfaces to simulation results and hardware prototypes, and the :doc:`api/api` chapter contains the package documentation.
+where :doc:`control-bounded_converters` gives an overview of the control-bounded A/D conversion's main concepts and terminology, :doc:`tutorials/index` provide tutorials demonstrating common use cases, the :doc:`api/api` chapter contains the package documentation, and :doc:`datasets/index` provide access to datasets for benchmarking and from hardware prototypes.

 Installation
 ============